tmarfil/nginx_on_ecs_fargate/README.md

 aws iam attach-role-policy --role-name MyECSTaskRole --policy-arn $POLICY_ARN
 ```

+> **Note**
+> Understanding the difference between ECSTaskExecutionRole and ECSTaskRole is crucial for proper security configuration in ECS.

+1. ECSTaskExecutionRole:
+   - Used by the ECS agent to launch and manage the container.
+   - Grants permissions to:
+     - Pull container images from ECR
+     - Send container logs to CloudWatch
+     - Retrieve sensitive data from AWS Secrets Manager or Systems Manager Parameter Store
+   - In our setup, it has:
+     - AmazonECSTaskExecutionRolePolicy (AWS managed policy)
+     - Custom policy to access our specific secret in Secrets Manager

+2. ECSTaskRole:
+   - Used by the application running inside the container.
+   - Grants permissions for the application to interact with other AWS services.
+   - In our setup, it has:
+     - Custom policy to access our specific secret in Secrets Manager

+The separation of these roles adheres to the principle of least privilege.
+The ECSTaskExecutionRole has the minimum permissions needed to start and run the container, while the ECSTaskRole has only the permissions required by the application itself.
+This separation enhances security by limiting the potential impact of a compromised container.

+ECSTaskExecurionRole can be locked down further in your environment to restrict access to specific resources such as you ECR Registry and CloudWatch Log Group.

 ### 2. Create and Launch the ECS Service

 #### 2.1 Create an ECS Cluster